-The database schema should be obvious.
-We associate users to discussions in a many-to-many relationship through a join table called subscriptions.
+The database schema is obvious – we associate users to discussions in a many-to-many relationship through a join table

-When defining the routes a head first approach would be to add two new methods
+subscriptions.
+When defining the routes, a head-first approach would be to add two new custom actions (

 What I’ve come to embrace is that being almost fundamentalistic about when I create a new controller to stay adherent to REST has served me better every single time.
 Every single time I’ve regretted the state of my controllers, it’s been because I’ve had too few of them.
 I’ve been trying to overload things too heavily.
 So, in Basecamp 3 we spin off controllers every single time there’s even sort of a subresource that makes sense.
 The heuristics I use to drive that is: whenever I have the inclination that I want to add a method on a controller that’s not part of the default five or whatever REST actions that we have by default, make a new controller!
 And just call it that.